donerfolk/airscreen/README.md

 ## Requirements

 - Windows 10 or 11, 64-bit
+- iOS 9.3 or later.
+Earlier versions speak an older AirPlay protocol that AirScreen doesn't implement, so they won't see the PC at all.
 - iPhone and PC on the same network.
 Guest networks and routers with client isolation will hide the PC.

 AirScreen is tested with iPhone. iPad and Mac use the same protocol and may work, but are untested.